manasmahajan4/Notitia-A8/README.md

 Supports **Deutsch, Español, bahasa Indonesia, Italiano, 日本語, 한국어, Português, Pусский, Türkçe, 简体中文.**

-This game guide provides you the information about each car and it's upgrades in Asphalt 8: Airborne.

-See the upgrade levels and credits required to upgrade any car before purchasing it.

-Have some engine cards in your inventory and you don't know what to do with it?
-This app tells you the cars that require those engine cards along with it's amount.

-Plan your purchases using the best companion app for the game.

-Get the best times in events with the fastest route videos.

 ## Features

 * Performance statistics (Top speed, Nitro, Handling etc)